-Generic skills: The specific generic skills assessed within the task and the level at which they are deployed (introductory, developing, graduate) should be identified for each task.
+Skills: The specific skills assessed within the task are identified for each task (optional).

-4.4 The Course Outline should also contain any additional information and a statement on penalties associated with the assessment in the course.
+7.5 The Course Outline also contains any additional information and a statement on penalties associated with the assessment in the course.
 Any penalties must be consistent with USC policy and procedures.

-4.8.1 The University provides for the Course Coordinator to apply a range of penalties for late submission of an assessment task.
-The penalties range from no penalty to the maximum identified in 4.8.2.
+7.8.1 The University provides for the Course Coordinator to apply a range of penalties for late submission of an assessment task.
+The penalties range from no penalty to the maximum identified in section 7.8.2 below.
 In all cases the penalties for late submission of an assessment task must be applied consistently across all enrolled students and be identified in the approved Course Outline.

 - Five percent (of the assessment task’s identified value) per day for the first two days from the date identified as the due date for the assessment task